aimms/how-to/Articles/494/494-overview-aimms-ds-models.rst

    Please note that the documentation you are currently viewing is for an older version of our technology.
    While it is still functional, we recommend upgrading to our latest and more efficient option to take advantage of all the improvements we've made.

-Integrate AIMMS with Models Built in Languages like Python or R
+Integrate AIMMS with Models Built in Languages Like Python or R
 ==================================================================================

 .. meta::